serge-rgb/milton/README.md

     ![zoooom](http://i.imgur.com/fqOhPlr.gif)

-    With Milton, you don't pick a resolution, and you don't work with pixels.
+    You don't pick a resolution, and you don't work with pixels.
 Your work is stored as a sequence of commands, and rendered on the fly.
-    This means that you can export your work to bitmaps of arbitrary size.
+Once it's implemented, you will be able to export your work to bitmaps of arbitrary size.

 - Simple

-    Milton solves a simple problem: Draw without pixels.
+    Milton solves a single problem: draw without pixels.
 It doesn't pretend to be something more than that.
 The UI will be simple, with a "no-manual-needed" motto.

 - Persistent

     No save button.
 Ctrl-S is *so* 1980's

-- Old-school software rasterizer.
+- Software rasterizer.

     Milton doesn't use the GPU to do the heavy lifting.
-This gives us more flexibility and less headaches than we would have by doing GPGPU programming.
+This gives us the flexibility to implement more complex functionality than we would if we were using GPGPU.
+It also means a lot less headaches.

 - Fast and light-weight